Khaled Hamlaoui*

 Hip Labral Tear

 The labrum is a cartilage ring that surrounds the hip socket.
 A tear in the labrum can cause hip pain, clicking or locking sensations, and limited hip movement.
 Labral tears can occur due to injury or degeneration.
+Prevention and management of hip injuries in older women often involve a combination of the following approaches:

 Exercise